Pub waste management

 Glass waste

-Glass waste in pubs includes empty bottles from alcoholic drinks like beer, wine, and spirits and broken glassware from accidents or regular wear and tear.
+Glass waste in pubs includes empty bottles from drinks like beer, wine, and spirits and broken glassware from accidents or regular wear and tear.

 <h3>Food waste</h3>